Astroolean/DrugsPlugin/README.md

-# Introducing the Drugs Plugin: A Revolution in Minecraft Gameplay
+# Drugs Plugin: A Revolution in Minecraft Gameplay

 ### Embark on an exhilarating journey into the realm of virtual experimentation with the cutting-edge Drugs Plugin.
 Crafted with precision and innovation, this plugin transcends conventional Minecraft gameplay, introducing a dynamic infusion of excitement and possibility.